First Evangelical Lutheran Church of Toronto: History

 The congregation once again experienced renewal with the arrival of large numbers of immigrants after World War II.
 Not only did German-speaking immigrants find a spiritual home at First Lutheran, but it also provided a temporary home for Lutherans from a number of other countries, specifically the Finns, the Hungarians, the Latvians and the Lithuanians as they came together to establish their own congregations.

-In the 1970s, First Lutheran achieved a state of maturity in its ministry as it began to recognize needs and opportunities beyond the immediate Lutheran community.
+In the 1970s, First Lutheran began to recognize needs and opportunities beyond the immediate Lutheran community.
 For several years, it supported a number of foster children in Latin America.
 In past years it has supported urban initiatives such as Covenant House, Fellowship of the Least Coin, Shopping Bag Ladies House and Eva's Place.
-And it has quite fittingly provided support for a struggling Lutheran congregation in Latin America.
+It has also provided support for a struggling Lutheran congregation in Latin America.

 The character of the congregation has changed significantly over recent decades.
-What was at one time a large and vibrant Sunday School, about a hundred children, is no longer offered.
-The congregation has a hosted the Toronto Metropolitan University chapter of the Student Christian Movement of Canada since 2018.
-A large and vibrant seniors group was very closely associated with the congregation for twenty years up to the COVID19 pandemic, when it ceased to meet.
-Both women's and men's groups continue to meet, serving a definite need for fellowship and to foster spiritual growth.
+The Sunday School, at one time about a hundred children, is no longer offered.
+A large seniors group was closely associated with the congregation for twenty years up to the COVID19 pandemic, when it also ceased to meet.
+However, both women's and men's groups continue to meet, and the congregation has hosted the Toronto Metropolitan University chapter of the Student Christian Movement of Canada since 2018.

 On April 14, 2024 at the annual general meeting First Lutheran adopted a 2SLGBTQIA+ welcoming statement known as a Reconciling-in-Christ statement consistent with the mission of Reconciling Works.

 In recent decades it also houses services for the small Hungarian Lutheran community of Toronto, one of only two Lutheran congregations remaining in North America (the other, more numerous community is located in Cleveland, Ohio).
 Services in Hungarian have not been held since the end of the COVID19 pandemic.

 Since 2020 First Lutheran has hosted the InKlooSiv Voices Gospel Choir (the first and only LGBTQ2IA+ Gospel choir in the GTA) by providing rehearsal space at no charge.

 A primary tenant of First Lutheran is Mint Music.

 Downtown Hyderi Muslim Congregation has been holding Shia Jumma Salat Prayer at First Lutheran since 2020.